samarthsinh2660/NovaShell/ARCHITECTURE.md

-# System Architecture
+# NovaShell - System Architecture

 ## Overview

-CustomOS Shell is built using a modular, layered architecture that promotes separation of concerns, extensibility, and maintainability.
+**NovaShell** is built on a modular, layered architecture that separates concerns and enables extensibility.
+With **21 major features** integrated seamlessly, the architecture supports everything from AI-powered suggestions to database management, Git integration, and real-time system monitoring.

+This document provides a comprehensive look at the system design, components, and their interactions.

+## 🎯 Architecture Highlights

+- **21 Feature Modules** - Fully integrated and working together
+- **Modular Design** - Each feature is self-contained
+- **Cross-Platform** - Windows, Linux, macOS support
+- **Production-Ready** - Professional code quality
+- **Extensible** - Plugin system for custom features

 ## Architecture Diagram